AqwamCreates/Universal-Character-Cognition-Optimal-Sampler-Settings/README.md

 4. This results in the LLM remembering past conversation without introducing much hallucinations or losing consistency.

-5. This particular configuration sits on a sweet spot between "prior bias dominance" (rigidity) and "mutation dominance" (chaos).
+5. This particular configuration sits on a sweet spot between "prior bias dominance" (rigidity) and "mutation dominance" (creativity).

 ## Sampler Parameters